hachej/multi-engine-data-stack/README.md

 pip install -r requirements.txt cp .env.local .env
 ```

-Add your Snowflake credentials to the `config.yaml` file.
+Add your Snowflake credentials to the `.env` file.

 # Run the pipeline